Courses & Units

 This unit will run face-to-face in Launceston once a quota of fifteen students is reached; otherwise these students will be offered the unit in distance mode.

-Conservation of geological features and landscapes is a global priority.
 This unit considers strategies to sample, understand, and address geoconservation and geotourism issues.
 By way of a series of field-based and problem-based learning experiences, you will develop the skills and knowledge to conduct and curate (geo)heritage inventories, assess prospective sites for use as geotouristic and geoeducational purposes, and propose new geotouristic experiences and develop materials for geoconservation and geotourism consumers and operators.